 Bonnie Cowan with Southern Alliance Spay and Neuter Clinic spoke to Power of 100 about how her organization works to save the lives of cats and dogs.
 They offer a voucher program for low-income families to spay/neuter, vaccinate, preventative care, and microchips at a low cost to assist those that cannot afford these services.
 This program helps provide a healthy life for pets and a reduction in the overpopulation in Lincoln County.
 For more information, contact Southern Alliance at 931-433-0120.

+Members then voted and selected Quatina M. Wolaver Foundation of Hope to be the winner of Power of 100’s donation.
 This event also raised awareness of these organizations’ needs and how they benefit the community.
 Power of 100 Women is a national movement with a simple concept.
 100 Women donate $100.
 Power of 100 Women meets once every three months to hear from three non-profits that benefit Lincoln County.
 Then members vote to select one of these organizations and donate $100 directly to the winning organization.
 Power of 100 was created to see a huge impact on the community by donating $100 multiplied by 100 members for a $10,000 award.
-Power 100 Women Lincoln County members donated over $37,000!
-The next meeting is scheduled for November 14, 2022.
+Power 100 Women Lincoln County members have donated over $60,000!
+The next meeting is scheduled for August 14, 2023.
 If you would like to become a member or apply as a non-profit, visit Power100WomenLC.com for more information.